 Call now 1-855-534-1173 or get an online quote

-We offer a qualified “yes,” but we hope readers will look closely at the red flags we uncovered when researching the company’s ratings.
+We hope readers will look closely at the red flags Car Talk uncovered when researching the company’s ratings.
 The warning from BBB gives us pause.

 No. CarShield does not offer any vehicle breakdown protection contracts in California.